Lyarc79/css-exercises/grid/03-grid-layout-3/README.md

 - The header and footer span across both columns
 - The sidebar only spans across the first column
 - The nav and article elements only span across the second column

+/// MY SOLUTION
+- Only mistake was defining template rows and some grid areas when it wasn't really needed, te content was getting auto adjusted.
+The rest was perfect.